 Just Eat have collaborated with Esukta to tackle carbon emissions associated with scooters.
 Just Eat delivery drivers drove over 100 million miles in 2017 alone; their scooters generate enormous amounts of noise and air pollution.
-To overcome this sustainability issue, Just Eat are offering their drivers a 45% discount on electric scooters and green energy.
+To overcome this sustainability issue, Just Eat is offering its drivers a 45% discount on electric scooters and green energy.

 Not only will the discount enable Just Eat’s drivers to reduce their carbon footprint, but it will also allow them to make their own investments.
 It has been estimated that restaurants will save £743 per year for each driver using an Eskuta instead of a petrol moped.
-This will allow them to make an investment into the environment without having to compromise investing into their business.
+This will allow them to make investments into the environment without having to compromise investing in their business.

 About Just Eat